Erdincuzunlu/ai-math-problem-solver/README.md

-# 🤖 AI Math Problem Solver (Mathpix + Streamlit App)
+# 🤖 Math AI Tutor (Mathpix + GPT-4 + Streamlit App)

-A Streamlit-based educational app that extracts math problems from images using Mathpix OCR and solves them step-by-step with GPT-4.
+An AI-powered educational app that extracts math problems from images using Mathpix OCR and solves them step-by-step with GPT-4.
-The system also classifies the question topic and suggests similar questions for practice.
+It also classifies the question topic and suggests similar problems for practice.

 ---

 ### 🔧 Features

-- 🧠 Step-by-step math problem solving using GPT-4
+- 🧠 Solves math problems step-by-step using GPT-4
-- 🖼️ OCR-powered equation extraction from images (via Mathpix)
+- 🖼️ Extracts equations from images with Mathpix OCR
-- 🗂️ Automatic topic classification
+- 🗂️ Classifies math topics automatically
-- 🎯 Difficulty tagging and similar question suggestions
+- 🎯 Tags question difficulty and suggests similar questions
-- 🌐 Clean and interactive user interface built with Streamlit
+- 🌐 Clean and interactive UI built with Streamlit

 ---